tim-one/tim-one.github.io/psf/drift.md

 She doesn't post broadly, but appears to be highly respected for careful, informed posts (she has a doctorate in her field, and obviously puts real thought into her posts).

-I have her permission to use her name (she's brave too!), and screenshots of all the mod interactions she had, but I don't think those necessary to make the point.
+I have her permission to use her name (she's brave!), and screenshots of all the mod interactions she had, but I don't think those necessary to make the point.
 I don't care about "assigning blame".
 I care about toxic _processes_.